localstack/docs/content/en/user-guide/aws/opensearch/index.md

 ## OpenSearch Dashboards

-OpenSearch Dashboards is a great tool to analyze and visualize the data in your OpenSearch domain.
+[OpenSearch Dashboards](https://opensearch.org/docs/latest/dashboards/) is a great tool to analyze and visualize the data in your OpenSearch domain.
 And you can directly use the official OpenSearch Dashboards Docker image to analyze data in your OpenSearch domain within LocalStack!

 When using OpenSearch Dashboards with LocalStack, you need to make sure to:
 - Enable the [advanced security options]({{< ref "#advanced-security-options" >}}) and set a username and a password.
-  This is required by the OpenSearch Dashboards.
+  This is required by OpenSearch Dashboards.
 - Ensure that the OpenSearch Dashboards Docker container uses the LocalStack DNS.
   You can find more information on how to connect your Docker container to Localstack in our [Network Troubleshooting guide]({{< ref "references/network-troubleshooting/endpoint-url/#from-your-container" >}}).